pococms/website/docs/technical-overview.md

 started with.
 You don't
 have to create weird special files get started, or download a theme from some obscure location on the web.
-Just type some Markdown, making sure the root of your site has a file named `index.md` or `README.md`, and you can get started immediately.
+Just type some Markdown and you can get started immediately.

 ## A PocoCMS site is in a single directory